-- Face-to-face sessions (12:30-1:20 Monday and Wednesday) will be devoted to inclass activities, discussions, problem solving sessions, and field activities (yes, we'll go outside, weather permitting).
-There will be very little lecture during these sessions (not because I don't like to talk).
-Every class session will involve some kind of thing that you'll have to turn in. - Online sessions (the remaining three hours of the week) will be devoted entirely to video "lectures" and course content.
-Each week will contain a series of prerecorded lecture videos that you will be required to watch.
-Expect to spend about 1.5-2 hours watching the videos and a third hour reviewing or going back over video material that you need clarity on.
+- Face-to-face sessions (12:30-2:20 Monday and Wednesday) will be devoted to lessons, in-class activities, discussions, problem solving sessions, and field activities (yes, we'll go outside, weather permitting).
+Practically every class session will involve some kind of thing that you'll have to turn in. - Online sessions (the remaining hour of the week) will be devoted to some video "lectures" and course content.
+Each week will contain a series of pre-recorded lecture videos that you will be required to watch.
+Expect to spend about an hour watching the videos and an hour or two reviewing or going back over lecture material that covered in class you need clarity on.
 You will be able to rewatch, rewind, slow down (or speed up) the videos as you see fit.
-Each week's videos will come with a review sheet that you are expected to fill out while you are watching the videos and reviewing the content.
+Each week's lessons will come with a review sheet that you are expected to fill out while you are watching the videos and reviewing the content.
 You will be allowed to use these review sheets on quizzes and midterms, so make sure you fill them out well and ask me if there is something you couldn't find.

 - Each week will include a quiz that covers the lectures and review sheets.
 These quizzes are required and will make up 100 points of your course grade.
-However, you will be allowed to make unlimited attempts on each quiz (but be forewarned, the questions are shuffled from a master question bank that I've created, so you won't get the same ten questions every time). - We will also have a midterm on Weeks 4 and 8, covering the lecture videos from the previous several weeks.
+However, you will be allowed to make unlimited attempts on each quiz (but be forewarned, the questions are shuffled from a master question bank that I've created, so you won't get the same ten questions every time). - We will also have a midterm on Weeks 4 and 8, covering the lessons and activities from the previous several weeks.
 These midterms will happen on campus, but will be open note/book (but closed technology!).
 Both midterms will be worth 50 points each, making 100 points.

 The "conduct" stuff: We are all adults (those taking this class through middle college or any high school partnership program, I still see you as an adult), so I will treat you as adults and I expect you to do the same.
 This means being respectful to one another and to myself.
 If I find you acting disrespectful towards anyone or me, I will ask you to leave.
 Also note that racism, sexism, homophobia, transphobia, classism, intolerance of another's socioeconomic, religious, political, or philosophical status won't be tolerated.
-As of the writing of this syllabus, there will be 51 people in our classroom, meaning that there will be 51 diverse perspectives...
+There will be a large number of people in our classroom, meaning that there will be a large number of diverse perspectives...
 I expect us all to be respectful to one another.

 Cell phones: I get it... we're all addicted to these damn things, myself included.
-But this class is only 50 minutes long, and hopefully you'll be too busy doing fun/engaging/meaningful activities to not feel the need to check your TikTok/Instagram/Snapchat/Bumble/Tinder/JSwipe/Ashley Madison account.
+But this class is only 2 hours long, and there will be a break in the middle.
+Hopefully during that time, you'll be too busy doing fun/engaging/meaningful activities to not feel the need to check your TikTok/Instagram/Snapchat/Bumble/Tinder/JSwipe/Ashley Madison account.
 That being said, unless it is directly being used for in-class work (it will be sometimes), you are expected to NOT be on your cellphone.
 If you do decide to be on your phone during class time, be forewarned that I reserve the right to call you out for doing so (I may even do the old fashioned "read your text to everyone in class" trick... probably not, but who knows!?!?).
 Seriously, it's only 50 minutes... put your phone away and engage in the class!